chef/chef-oss-practices/policies/code-of-conduct.md

 - Expulsion from the space where the incident occurred with no refund
 - Removal from the space where the incident occurred for a period of time
 - Banned from the space where the incident occurred indefinitely
-- Banned from one or more upcoming events
+- Banned from one or more upcoming events, open source projects, and/or online communities

-If a community member engages in unacceptable behavior, the community organizers will take action that they deem appropriate -- up to and including a temporary ban or permanent expulsion from the community _without warning_ (and without refund, in the case of a paid event).
+If a community member engages in unacceptable behavior, the Community Organizers will take action that they deem appropriate — up to and including a temporary ban or permanent expulsion from the community _without warning_ (and without refund, in the case of a paid event).
 If you have been involved in unacceptable behavior with current community members outside the boundaries of the community, the Community Organizers retain the right to treat those external incidents in the same manner as internal incidents.

-Any physical violence _or_ intimidation, threatened or acted on, is a serious offense and will result in immediate exclusion from the community and appropriate follow up with law enforcement.
+Any physical violence _or_ intimidation, threatened or acted on, is a serious offense and will result in immediate exclusion from the community and appropriate follow-up with law enforcement.

 ## Our Responsibilities
 Community Organizers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.